When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Relieving Baby’s Constipation

-If your baby seems unusually fussy, hasn’t pooped in a while, has a firm abdomen, and has no appetite, they may be constipated and need extra help to relieve themselves.
-Here are some ways to get your baby’s bowels moving:
+If your baby is fussy, has a firm abdomen, and is passing hard pellets, they likely need help.
+Here are some effective ways to get things moving:

 how to relieve baby constipation

-• Bicycle legs: Place your baby on their back and move their legs in a circular motion, mimicking the motion of pedaling on a bicycle.
-This should relieve some belly pressure and get things moving.
+• Bicycle legs: Place your baby on their back and move their legs in a circle, as if they are pedaling a bike.
+This motion relieves belly pressure.

 Take Note

-Never use mineral oil, enemas, or stimulant laxatives on your baby.
+Never use mineral oil, enemas, or stimulant laxatives on a baby unless explicitly told to do so by a medical professional.

 When Should I Worry?